 Here are some ways to be safe while playing hockey:

-protectors, and gloves.
-The gloves should be long enough to go well up the forearm,
+and gloves.
+The gloves should be long enough to go well up the forearm, overlapping

-strapped to avoid concussions and face injuries.
-Seek equipment approved by the
+to avoid concussions and face injuries.
+Seek equipment approved by the U.S. Consumer

 Drink plenty of water before and during play.
 A quart an hour isn't too much.

-are more likely to suffer possible paralyzing spinal cord injuries than those
+likely to suffer possible paralyzing spinal cord injuries than those who keep their

-court.
 Never play in an alley or street.
-Place cushions against posts, curbs,
+Place cushions against posts, curbs, and other possible